Notice of Proposed Rulemaking - Amendments to Nuisance Odor Regulations

 Comments on the Proposed Rulemaking:

-Persons wishing to provide comment on the subject matter of the proposed rulemaking must submit their comments to the DOEE Air Quality Division within thirty (30) days after the date of publication of this notice in the District of Columbia Register by email to Mr. Joseph Jakuta at [email protected] or by hand delivery or postal mail to the following address:
+Persons wishing to provide comments on the subject matter of the proposed rulemaking must submit them to the DOEE Air Quality Division by 5 pm on December 29, 2025, through email to Mr. Joseph Jakuta at [email protected] or by hand delivery or postal mail to the following address:

 DOEE Air Quality Division